Dillion/iOS-Flip-Transform/README.md

  5. Call `[animationDelegate startAnimation:]` to start the animation.
 For using buttons or pan gesture, look at the animation controller example

+Note: To remove jagged edges during flipping, set __Renders with edge antialiasing__ in the project plist to YES.
+This may decrease performance.

 ###Configurable Properties

 ####Animation Delegate